What is EPICS?

 Unmatched Academic Structure

-Each team of 2 to 4 students is comprised of undergraduates of all years.
-Teams are advised by Butler faculty, staff, and engineers from the local industry.
+Each team of around 2 to 7 students is comprised of undergraduates of all years.
+Teams are advised by Butler faculty, staff, and working professionals from the local industry.
 Students earn academic credits each semester and may register for up to four years.

-EPICS students gain experience and communication skills in the define-design-build-test-deploy-support model.
-Our non-profit clients gain student-built systems and software to aid their organization.
+Students gain experience and communication skills throughout the EPICS process.
+Our non-profit clients gain student-built systems and software in return.
 Together we all find deep satisfaction in the work that we do to make the world a better place.

 "Community service agencies face a future in which they must take advantage of technology to improve, coordinate, account for, and deliver the services they provide."

 "Undergraduate students face a future in which they will need more than solid expertise in their discipline to succeed."

 "The challenge is to bring these two groups together in a mutually beneficial way.
 It was specifically to address this challenge that the EPICS program was created.
 The end result?
 Benefits to the students and to the community!"